Rubemat20/tutorPages/README.md

 Jekyll theme based on [Freelancer bootstrap theme ](http://startbootstrap.com/template-overviews/freelancer/)

 ## How to use
- - Place a image in `/img/portfolio/`
+ - Fork the repo
  - Replace `your-email@domain.com` in `_config.yml` with your email address.
 Refer to [formspree](http://formspree.io/) for more information.
+ - Clone the repo onto your local machine
- - Create posts to display your projects.
-Use the follow as an example:
+ - Put all tutor application forms into a folder named tutors.
+Run the tutor upload file on your local machine Use the follow as an example:
 ```txt
 ---
 layout: default